 Christopher Schiefer: In recognition of his master's thesis entitled ?Mg-Al-LDH-PCE nanocomposites as a hydration accelerator for cement?.
 The master thesis of Mr. Schiefer is dedicated to the synthesis, analysis and application of Layered Double Hydroxides (LDH) nanocomposites as hydration accelerators for cements such as Portland cement and calcium aluminate cement.
 With this topic, Mr. Schiefer encounters an important area of current chemical research in the chemistry of construction materials.
-Recognizing the fundamental relationships between the acceleration of cement hydration is a very important key to increasing the performance of cements and, as a result, reducing CO2 in cements, concrete, mortar and plasters.
+Recognizing the fundamental relationships between the acceleration of cement hydration is a very important key to increasing the performance of cements and thus associated with the reduction of CO2 in cements, concrete, mortar and plasters.
 The comprehensive presentation of the literature is impressive, the derivation of the task is precise and logical.
 The synthesis experiments are very well thought out and skilfully carried out.
 The analytical methods are carefully selected and comprehensive, the application-oriented tests in the mortar round off the experimental work.
 The entire work is also very successful in its form and design as well as the representations.
 All in all, Mr. Schiefer is presenting an extremely productive and worthy master?s thesis.

 Miss Dr. Ellina Bernhard, Empa, Dübendorf (Switzerland) received the Young Scientist Award 2018 in recognition of her dissertation on the topic: